 3. Save Me a Seat

-His teacher tells him his accent impacts his English, so Ravi is sent to the resource room for a little bit of help.
+His teacher tells him his accent impacts his English, so Ravi is sent to the resource room for help.
 That’s where he meets Joe.
 Ravi and Joe feel like they have nothing in common.
-Ravi thinks Joe is strange, and something isn’t quite right between his brain and his ears.
+Ravi thinks Joe is strange, and something isn’t quite right between his brain and ears.

-Ravi is determined to make it into the cool crowd, but Joe knows better.
+Ravi is determined to enter the cool crowd, but Joe knows better.
 The most popular kid in their grade level, Dylan Salman, is also the biggest bully.
-He has already set his sights on proving Can Joe stop Dylan’s mean plans and survive the week?
-Or will the school year this year stink as bad as the cafeteria on a chilly day?
-If you want the same vibe and story as Restart, you must read it.
+He has already set his sights on proving Can Joe can stop Dylan’s mean plans and survive the week.
+Or will this year’s school year stink as bad as the cafeteria on a chilly day?
+If you want the same vibe and story as Restart, read it.

 Author: Sarah Weeks